As we all know smoking has many different effects on your body. But what people don’t realise is how much smoking contributes to your dental problems.

 • Have regular check-ups with your dentist to make sure that if there are any oral problems they can be diagnosed as soon as possible.

-• Maintain your own hygiene plan and making sure you are regularly brushing, flossing and using a tongue cleaner.
+• Maintain your own hygiene plan and make sure you are regularly brushing, flossing and using a tongue cleaner.

 Oral Cancer Symptoms: